The Green Papers

 Election Authority

-Minnesota Campaign Finance and Public Disclosure Board
+Minnesota Campaign Finance Board

 Minnesota Secretary of State Elections and Voting